open-component-model/ocm-website/content/docs/tutorials/complex-component-structure-deployment.md

 The components can be found under [podinfo/backend/components](https://github.com/open-component-model/podinfo/tree/f6fd27a94a5cf39784754858bd2a139bd90e0ad9/backend/components).

-To apply them, simply run this command from the podinfo root:
+To apply them, simply run the following command from the podinfo root:

 ```sh
 kubectl apply -f backend/components